dankamongmen/notcurses/doc/man/man3/notcurses_plot.3.md

 error, and has no effect.

 More granular block glyphs means more resolution in your plots, but they can be difficult to differentiate at small text sizes.
-Quadrants and braille allow for more resolution on the independent variable.
-It can be difficult to predict how the braille glyphs will look in a given font.
+Sextants and Braille allow for more resolution on the independent variable.
+It can be difficult to predict how the Braille glyphs will look in a given font.

 The same **ncplot_options** struct can be used with all ncplot types.
 The **flags** field is a bitmask composed of: